 Once you start to understand proper run form throughout the whole body, check out this video on the secret to your stride to dive a bit deeper and understand the lower body mechanics that will help you run farther and faster!

-Drills are one of the easiest ways to work on running form, because they allow us to break down our form outside the context of a run.
+Drills are one of the easiest ways to work on running form, because they allow us to break down our form outside of the context of a run.

 Running For Beginners: Balance